 American Blackjack Rules

-As mentioned, there are a wide range of blackjack games that fall under the ‘American blackjack’ category.
-But players will find that these games have the same fundamental American blackjack rules.
+As mentioned, a wide range of blackjack games falls under the ‘American blackjack’ category.
+But American Blackjack players will find that these games have the same fundamental American blackjack rules.

 Here are the main rules:

-- If the dealer’s up card is a 10 or an Ace, they can peak at their hole card (the face down card).
+If the dealer’s up-card is an Ace or a ten, they can peak at their hole card (the face-down card).

-- Players can double down on any hand total.
+Players can double down on any hand in total.

 Basic American Blackjack Strategy